naims-aims/naims-aims.github.io/workshops/workshop2023.md

 The workshop is **free** 🙂

-👉 Please register [here](https://forms.gle/htyGwLcVaH1grpKZ6) so we can grant you access to the Miro board.
+👉 Please register [here](https://forms.gle/htyGwLcVaH1grpKZ6) so we have an idea of the number of attendees.

 ## How to connect

 🎥 [Zoom link](https://polymtl-ca.zoom.us/j/89691175199)

-🗒 [Miro board](https://miro.com/app/board/uXjVPyYHVis=/?share_link_id=554247143055).
+🗒 [Miro board](https://miro.com/app/board/uXjVPyYHVis=/).
 This board is used as a brainstorming platform.
-To be able to edit this board during the conference, please [register to this workshop](https://forms.gle/htyGwLcVaH1grpKZ6).
+You will need to create a login to be able to view/edit this board.

 ## Agenda